When you see a neighborhood for the first time, the most important thing

 than NeighborhoodScout found in 98.7% of all American

 Did you know that the Germantown City Center neighborhood has more

-British and Yugoslav ancestry people living in it than nearly
+British and Eastern European ancestry people living in it than nearly

-this neighborhood's residents have British ancestry and 0.4% have Yugoslav ancestry.
+this neighborhood's residents have British ancestry and 1.5% have Eastern European ancestry.